crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 [^coderunner]: With the *amazing CodeRunner app*

-Unfortunately, I lost the results of those few tests I did.
+Unfortunately, I lost the results of those few tests I did and then I archived the project for a while.
 Though, I have found some of the outputs from *Codestral*, you'll find the output code and specs generated in this online playgrounds:

 {{< runnable "./results/codestral/FileImporter.swift.html">}}
 {{< runnable "./results/codestral/LineAppender.swift.html">}}